Serena Williams’ 1st opponent at US Open is Danka Kovinic - WHIZ News

 Other possible opponents for Williams, should she progress through the tournament, include No. 27 seed Martina Trevisan of Italy in the third round and 2021 U.S. Open runner-up Leylah Fernandez of Canada or 2021 French Open champion Barbora Krejcikova of the Czech Republic in the fourth.

-She could face her sister Venus only in the final, because they are on opposite sides of the bracket.
+Williams could face her older sister, seven-time major champion Venus, only in the final, because they are on opposite sides of the bracket.

 No. 1 Iga Swiatek, a two-time French Open champion, will meet Jasmine Paolini in the first round, while Raducanu will begin her title defense against Alize Cornet.